icejester/canada-day-skull/README.md

 <img src="images/scaffold-1.jpg" width="250"/> <img src="images/scaffold-2.jpg" width="250"/> <img src="images/scaffold-3.jpg" width="250"/>

 One of the things I wanted to improve on with the first iteration was how the loose LEDs in the jar would "clump up" and the skull would have light and dark spots.
 I wanted the lights to be spread out over the entire volume.
-I settled on a piece of ridgid copper shielded wite (12 GA) formed into a spiral.
+I settled on a piece of ridgid copper shielded wire (12 GA) formed into a spiral.
 The first iteration I used double sided tape to secure the LEDs to the scaffolding.
 I've used several variations of electrical tape and even hockey tape.

 ### Soldering:

 I really enjoy soldering and as such, bought myself a nice work station with a lighted magnifier.
 I can not tell you how much "proper tooling" has improved my soldering ability.
 If you love these kind of hibbies, spend the money.
 It'll be worth it.
+Yes there's a ton of unrelated crap on my bench.
+No I didn't put it there to make me look handy.
+Yes, I'm just that disorganized.

 <img src="images/solder-1.jpg" width="600"/> <img src="images/solder-2.jpg" width="300"/> <img src="images/solder-3.jpg" width="300"/>